 Investing in the bush

-The Northern Territory Government is delivering strategic projects that create jobs, improve regional infrastructure, encourage investment and restore local decision making to strengthen regional and remote communities.
+The Department of the Chief Minister is committed to creating strong connected communities leading change for their regions.
+This supports the Northern Territory Government key Priority of ‘Investing in the bush’ delivering strategic projects that create jobs, improve regional infrastructure, encourage investment and restore local decision making to strengthen regional and remote communities.

 Key priorities include: